hipay/hipay-docs/hipay-enterprise-sdk-php/1-Home.md

-# HiPay Fullservice SDK for PHP
+# HiPay Enterprise SDK for PHP

 # Preamble

-The **HiPay Fullservice PHP SDK** is a library for developers who want to integrate HiPay Fullservice payment methods to any PHP platform (Symfony, CMS module, custom website...).
+The **HiPay Enterprise PHP SDK** is a library for developers who want to integrate HiPay Enterprise payment methods to any PHP platform (Symfony, CMS module, custom website...).

 # Objective

-This document describes the requirements, general use cases and installation procedure for the HiPay Fullservice PHP SDK.
+This document describes the requirements, general use cases and installation procedure for the HiPay Enterprise PHP SDK.